verkkila/ACP/design-presentation.md

 [The eNose company](http://www.enose.nl/) Company that is specialiced in making portable and lightweight sensor applications.

 [Air quality monitor using arduino](https://plot.ly/arduino/air-quality-tutorial/)

+[Development of a Portable Electronic Nose System for the Detection and Classification of Fruity Odors](http://www.mdpi.com/1424-8220/10/10/9179/htm) Certain smells have "odor print"

+[Concept of an electronic nose](http://www.enose.nl/rd/technology/) Multi-dimensional sensor arrays with broad odor recognition

 TODO